sandrzejewskipl/spotify-scheduler/README.md

 - In the Properties window, click on the “Options” tab.
 - Under the "Edit Options" section, uncheck the box that says "QuickEdit Mode."
 Click "OK" to save your changes.

-# Remember to turn on shuffle in your Spotify client to play different track each time.

 ## Settings
 ![Screenshot of Settings tab](img/settings.png)